An illustration of three people with zebra heads crossing a zebra crossing in a 3D voxel art style on a blue background

 Don’t say anything you’d regret on in a “private” group on Slack, Discord, Facebook, WhatsApp group chat, Telegram channel, or any “private” online forum.
 Here’s why:

-1. Any member can leak all of the data.
+1. Anyone in the group can leak the data.

 2. Administrators usually have access to everything within the group, including deleted messages and private direct messages between two people.